3-time Grand Slam doubles winner Peter McNamara dies at 64

-MELBOURNE, Australia — Peter McNamara, an Australian tennis player who won three Grand Slam doubles titles and reached a highest singles ranking of No. 7, has died.
+MELBOURNE, Australia — Peter McNamara, who won three Grand Slam doubles titles with fellow Australian Paul McNamee and reached a career-high No. 7 in singles, has died.
 He was 64.

 His death at his home in Germany from prostate cancer was confirmed by David Law, a family friend and tennis commentator, on behalf of McNamara’s wife Petra.

-McNamara formed a successful partnership with compatriot Paul McNamee to win the Wimbledon doubles title in 1980 and 1982 and the Australian Open title in 1979.
+McNamara formed a long and successful partnership with McNamee — the pair dubbed the “Super Macs” in Australia — to win the Wimbledon doubles titles in 1980 and ‘82 and the Australian Open title in 1979.

+“Hard to believe that after 50 years of friendship Macca is gone ... you lived life to the full mate and will be missed,” McNamee said in a social media post.

-The right-hander also won five singles titles, reaching the Australian Open singles semifinals in 1980, the Wimbledon quarterfinals in 1981 and the last eight at the 1982 French Open.
+McNamara also won five singles titles, reaching the Australian Open singles semifinals in 1980, the Wimbledon quarterfinals in 1981 and the last eight at the 1982 French Open.
+A knee injury effectively ended his playing career at age 28.

+Tennis Australia described McNamara as a much-loved and respected member of the tennis community who was “known for his flair and gifted shot making.”

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports